nielspeter/aish/README.md

 ### Security Warning
 Running AIsh outside of Docker is not recommended.
 When executed directly on your machine, the LLM has full access to your filesystem and can install or delete files.
 To mitigate this, always use the Docker Compose setup to ensure a secure and isolated environment.

----

-### Features
-1. **LLM-Driven Shell Automation**: Allows the AI to interact with your shell environment, executing commands iteratively to complete tasks.
-2. **Containerized Safety**: Uses Docker to ensure commands run in a sandboxed environment.
-3. **Configurable AI Models**: Supports both local (Ollama) and remote (Lambda Lab API) LLMs.
-4. **Dynamic Task Execution**: The AI installs dependencies, retrieves data, and runs code autonomously.
-5. **Collaborative Workflows**: You can interject and collaborate with the AI at any point during the process.

----

 ## Quick Start